rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `int charcode(string text)`
-- Returns ASCII code for the first character in given string.
+- Returns ASCII code for the first character in the given string.

 -----
 #### `div` operator (unsigned integer division)